colinarticulate/xyz_plus/README.md

 The module xyz_plus is the Go wrapper for xyzpocketsphinx_continuous and xyzpocketsphinx_batch.

-This version requires our xyz's version of pocketsphinx (https://github.com/DavidBarbera/articulate-pocketsphinx) installed in the system with logging disabled, which is currently in the main branch.
+This version requires our xyz's version of pocketsphinx (thread safety) which is now self-contained into a library: ps_plus.
+Repo coming.

 caller_plus is a module to test xyz_plus but exists in another repository (https://github.com/DavidBarbera/articulate-pocketsphinx-go/caller_plus) .

 ## Requirements
 Go
-compiler: g++
-libraries: -lxyzsphinxbase, -lxyzsphinxad, -lxyzpocketsphinx (These libraries will be available after installing articulate-pocketsphinx in the system)
+ps_plus library

 ## Versions
+### v3.0.0
+Gets rid of pocketsphinx system-wide installation required previously.
+Just need the ps_plus library already built.

 ### v2.0.0
 Adds error handling for runtime errors.